-Advisors in Career Services are available to support students who have started to think about workplace options.
+Advisors in Career Development and Experiential Learning are available to support students who have started to think about workplace options.

 One of the best pieces of advice you can give a first-year university student is “strive for balance:” good nutrition, regular exercise, time to relax and have fun, enough sleep.